 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Head teacher.
+Staff must report their concerns to the Head teacher (name head teacher or nominated other person - please list this here.
+If this is another member of staff - add that the Head will always be kept informed of a low level allegations in a timely manner.)
 If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in Education, September 2024, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the Headteacher will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the HT (amend if it is another designated person) will consult with LADO for guidance.

-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the Staff handbook and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct, (refer to the name of the policy in your setting) and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.